Using IAM roles for Amazon EC2 instances - Amazon SDKs and Tools

 If you're using an Amazon Toolkit, you can often also connect to the instance by using the Toolkit.
 For more information, see the specific user guide for the Toolkit you use.

-Run the sample application on the EC2 instance
+Run your application on the EC2 instance

 2. Start the application and verify that it runs with the same results as on your development machine.